Shell4026/ShellProtector/README.ENG.md

 When using parameter multiplexing, depending on the server or network conditions, OSC values may not be delivered to other users and decryption may not work.

 In this case, try increasing the refresh rate slightly, which was added in OSC 1.5.0.

+This can also occur when there are parameter-compressed assets.

 **[When a Texture that was present in a Material is missing]**